What Is Safety Transparency in Safety Management Systems

 The first scenario occurs in a new SMS implementation.

 Management is excited about the new SMS and they are spreading their excitement to all employees.
 This "new SMS initiative" will be different from the traditional, legacy "safety program."
 In the traditional safety program, there were no managerial accountabilities.
-In fact, very many traditional safety programs existed solely on paper and upper management seldom participated in related safety event.
+In fact, very many traditional safety programs existed solely on paper and upper management seldom participated in related safety events.

 With the new SMS implementation, management promises that transparent safety communications and employee involvement in the "SMS processes" is the new way of doing business.
 Employees (from trusting organizations) will have no reason to distrust management and will eagerly participate.
 As long as management does not violate employees' trust in the SMS, all will be well.
 Regular safety promotion campaigns will continue to develop the safety culture and the SMS will naturally mature.

-The second scenario begins with a "normal company" where employees may not so easily "drink the Kool-Aid" and fall into alignment with the SMS' rhetoric for a brighter, safer tomorrow.
+The second scenario begins with a "normal company" where employees may not so easily "drink the Kool-Aid" and fall into alignment with the SMS rhetoric for a brighter, safer tomorrow.
 This scenario is very typical:

 Management tells the employees that they are implementing a formal aviation SMS.
 These employees have seen the results of their traditional safety program where employees may submit safety reports, but nothing ever changes.
-There is no visibility into the safety processes and management has no accountability to the safety program.
+There is no visibility into the safety processes and management has no accountability for the safety program.
 This is a very common phenomenon.

-As time passes, employees are being included in the risk management decision making processes.
-Safety meetings are regularly attended by top level executives and employees slowly become safety converts.
+As time passes, employees are being included in the risk management decision-making processes.
+Safety meetings are regularly attended by top-level executives and employees slowly become safety converts.
 Regular safety promotion campaigns include comments and motivational messages coming from the top down.
 Employees are not left wondering whether management values their inputs because employees will have visibility into the SMS' risk management processes.

 Each of these scenarios can be considered a "win" by management.
 In both cases, the aviation SMS didn't succeed overnight.
 Time, personal commitment to the SMS, and managerial trust are all required for successful safety cultures.
 Both types of companies represented by these examples are predisposed to share safety data with the expressed purpose of promoting their safety cultures and maximizing their aviation SMS investments.